ITZSHOAIB/typescript-library-starter/README.md

 After the installation, you can start using your library in your projects.
 Here's an example of how to import and use your library:

-- Replace `your-library-name` with the actual name of your library as specified in your package.json.
+- Replace `typescript-library-starter` with the actual name of your library as specified in your package.json along with other appropriate fields as well.

 - Note: If the GitHub Actions workflow is currently disabled, you can enable it by removing any comments or disabling flags in the workflow configuration files located in the `.github/workflows` directory.